House Passes Fair Chance Act

 U.S. – New Mexico Joins the Nationwide Movement to ‘Ban the Box’

 On 3 April 2019, New Mexico expanded the state’s ‘Ban the Box’ law to include private employers.
-‘Ban the Box’ is a nationwide effort to eliminate the checkbox on employment applications inquiring into applicants’ criminal history.
+‘Ban the Box’ is a nationwide effort to eliminate the checkbox on employment applications inquiring into candidates’ criminal history.
 Over the last few years, 34 states have joined the movement to ‘Ban the Box.’
 Among these states, twelve (California, Connecticut, Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington) as well as the District of Columbia have passed Ban the Box laws for private employers.
 In a press release, New Mexico Governor Michelle Lujan Grisham said ‘[i]t is our responsibility to ensure that we create a pathway for individuals to contribute to our economy and to our communities.’
 This seems to be the consensus among more than 150 cities that have also enacted their own version of Ban the Box laws.

 Implications of Removing the Box

-The amendment does not prevent an employer from notifying the public that the law or the employer’s policy could disqualify an applicant who has a certain criminal history from employment in particular positions with that employer.
+The amendment does not prevent an employer from notifying the public that the law or the employer’s policy could disqualify an candidate who has a certain criminal history from employment in particular positions with that employer.
 However, another newly enacted New Mexico law, which takes effect 1 January 2020, permits individuals with certain arrests and convictions (including certain felonies) to petition the court for expungement.
 An individual who has received an order of expungement generally may deny having an arrest or conviction record in response to an inquiry by an employer, with certain exceptions for employment with a financial institution.
-Thus, even though employers may inquire about an applicant’s criminal history prior to making a final hiring decision, certain applicants will never be required to disclose their expunged record at any point during the employment process and/or relationship.
+Thus, even though employers may inquire about an candidate’s criminal history prior to making a final hiring decision, certain candidates will never be required to disclose their expunged record at any point during the employment process and/or relationship.

 New Mexico employers should review their initial employment application and remove the criminal history ‘box.’
-Practically speaking, employers may ask job applicants about their criminal record, but only after an interview-like discussion has occurred.
+Practically speaking, employers may ask job candidates about their criminal record, but only after an interview-like discussion has occurred.
 Employers should also keep in mind that even if having a criminal background is an immediate disqualification under the law or the employer’s policy, they cannot use a criminal history question as an initial screening device on an employment application.

 Courts Are Siding With Employees Who Use Medical Marijuana